nodejs/commit-stream/README.md

 Commit object properties:

-* `sha`: the full commit sha
+- `sha`: the full commit sha
-* `author`: an object representing the author of the commit
+- `author`: an object representing the author of the commit
   - `name`: the name of the committer
   - `email`: the email of the committer
-* `authors`: a list of such objects representing the authors of the commit, supporting multiple authors through `Co-authored-by:`
+- `authors`: a list of such objects representing the authors of the commit, supporting multiple authors through `Co-authored-by:`
-* `authorDate`: a string representing the date of the original commit by the author (never change)
+- `authorDate`: a string representing the date of the original commit by the author (never change)
-* `commitDate`: a string representing the date of the last change of the commit
+- `commitDate`: a string representing the date of the last change of the commit
-* `summary`: the one-line summary of the commit
+- `summary`: the one-line summary of the commit
-* `description`: the free-form text content of the summary, minus specific metadata lines
+- `description`: the free-form text content of the summary, minus specific metadata lines
-* `reviewers`: an array containing objects with `name` and `email` properties if the commit metadata contains reviewers in a `Reviewed-By: Foo Bar <baz@boom>` format.
+- `reviewers`: an array containing objects with `name` and `email` properties if the commit metadata contains reviewers in a `Reviewed-By: Foo Bar <baz@boom>` format.
-* `changes`: if `--stat` data is included in the git log, an object containing change stats:
+- `changes`: if `--stat` data is included in the git log, an object containing change stats:
   - `files`: the number of files changed
   - `insertions`: the number of new lines inserted
   - `deletions`: the number of old lines removed
-* `prUrl`: a URL pointing to a pull-request where this change was made if the commit metadata contains a `PR-URL: https://github.com/user/project/pull/XX` line.
+- `prUrl`: a URL pointing to a pull-request where this change was made if the commit metadata contains a `PR-URL: https://github.com/user/project/pull/XX` line.
 Note that whatever proceeds the `PR-URL: ` string will be collected in this property; one exception being that if a shortened `#XX` version is found and you have supplied `defaultGitHubUser` and `defaultGitHubProject` arguments to the constructor then a full GitHub pull-request will be reconstituted in its place.
-* `ghUser`, `ghProject, `ghIssue`: if a proper GitHub pull request is found for the `prUrl` property (including shortened `#XX` ones), these properties will be added to point to the original user, project and issue (pull-request) for this change, as extracted from the URL.
+- `ghUser`, `ghProject`, `ghIssue`: if a proper GitHub pull request is found for the `prUrl` property (including shortened `#XX` ones), these properties will be added to point to the original user, project and issue (pull-request) for this change, as extracted from the URL.

 ## License